notEricaZelic/M365AdminAccessReviewer/README.md

 Vibe Coded in 3 hours.
 Have fun, extend, but don't expect it to be pretty, elegant, or perfect.
 Save to an XLSX for filtering.
 Don't open any issues.
 I won't look at them.

+Requires Microsoft Graph PowerShell.
+Connect based on your environment type.
+Edit output directory.
+I copy and paste the code into a PowerShell prompt after connecting to Microsoft Graph PowerShell.

 Contributors and Credits:
 Microsoft Docs,
 ChatGPT Pro